taufaneo/stockbit_exercism/README.md

 3. Robot simulator (defstruct) - Medium
 4. Bank Account (OTP) - Medium

-Except 'Change', all projects have passed the automated test.
+~~Except 'Change', all projects have passed the automated test.~~ **UPDATE Dec 12, 2021: All solutions have passed the automated test.**